Aethese/Switchence/README.md

 ## Active community 🙋
 Have a question, issue or [game request](https://github.com/Aethese/Switchence#game-requests-)?
 Well ask away!
 You are guaranteed to get a response within a day or two!

+## Good code documentation 📄
+Good code documentation that allows for other developers to add onto Switchence so the app is always improving!

 # Installation 🔨
 ## Installing from source
 * Download the latest zip file from [releases](https://github.com/Aethese/Switchence/releases/).